ThomasRoca/Data_Training_Hanoi/README.md

 # Data Literacy and Accountability, Building Data-Products
+*From Data in a spreedsheet to data as a service !*

 ** January 29-31 - Hanoi **<br>
 *Thomas Roca, PhD, Economist & Data Strategist - Microsoft*